-*- coding: utf-8 -*-

 """

-Whether two arrows are composable, i.e. the codomain of the first is
+Whether two morphisms are composable, i.e. the codomain of the first is

 the domain of the second.